-Concurrently with the Closing, we, the Holder Representative and the Class A Unit holders, including Messrs.
-Beals, Francis and Hartfield and Ghost Media Group, LLC, as described in the section titled "Principal Securityholders," entered into the tax receivable agreement, (the "Tax Receivable Agreement"), pursuant to which we are required to pay to holders of Class A Units, in the aggregate, 85% of the amount of cash savings, if any, in U.S. federal, state and local income tax or franchise tax that we actually realizes as a result of (i) increases to the tax basis of WMH LLC's assets resulting from our acquisition of common units for cash in the Business Combination and taxable redemptions or exchanges of Class A Units for shares of Class A Common Stock or cash pursuant to the Exchange Agreement, (ii) tax benefits related to imputed interest or (iii) tax attributes resulting from payments made under Tax Receivable Agreement.
+Concurrently with the Closing, we, the Holder Representative and the Class A Unit holders, including Mr. Francis, Mr. Hartfield and Ghost Media Group, LLC, as described in the section titled "Security Ownership of Certain Beneficial Owners and Management," entered into the tax receivable agreement, (the "Tax Receivable Agreement"), pursuant to which we are required to pay to holders of Class A Units, in the aggregate, 85% of the amount of cash savings, if any, in U.S. federal, state and local income tax or franchise tax that we actually realizes as a result of (i) increases to the tax basis of WMH LLC's assets resulting from our acquisition of common units for cash in the Business Combination and taxable redemptions or exchanges of Class A Units for shares of Class A Common Stock or cash pursuant to the Exchange Agreement, (ii) tax benefits related to imputed interest or (iii) tax attributes resulting from payments made under Tax Receivable Agreement.
 The payment obligations under Tax Receivable Agreement are our obligations and not obligations of WMH LLC.